Skip to content ↓

 Impact

-Through our curriculum provision, well planned lessons, encouragement and enthusiasm, the children will achieve the levels of attainment they deserve.
-They will have built the resilience and determination to aim to produce high quality final outcomes and be proud of what they achieve.
+Through our curriculum provision, well-planned lessons, encouragement and enthusiasm, the children will achieve the levels of attainment they deserve.
+They will have built the resilience and determination to aim to produce high-quality final outcomes and be proud of what they achieve.

-When the children leave our school we want them to have gained knowledge and appreciation of the work of a variety of artists, crafts people and designers from a range of times and cultures and be able to apply what they have learnt to their own work.
+When the children leave our school we want them to have gained knowledge and appreciation of the work of a variety of artists, craftspeople and designers from a range of times and cultures and be able to apply what they have learnt to their own work.
 The children will have a bank of ideas and experiences logged in their ‘Art and Design ‘ books.

 We want our children to realise that art is for everyone and offers the ability to communicate and express their ideas and feelings in many different ways.